The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 The resulting Iaijutsu differs based on the number of Sen held, regardless of the combination.
 If you use a combo that normally grants you a Sen that you already have, it will not give you any extra Sen, making it wasted.

 Kenki is SAM’s second but extremely vital resource.
-All of SAM’s GCD skills (only Iaijutsu does not generate Kenki) and one oGCD generate a certain amount of Kenki.
+All of SAM’s GCD skills (only Iaijutsu does not generate Kenki) and one off-Global Cooldown (oGCD) generate a certain amount of Kenki.
 Kenki is then spent on Hissatsu moves, which are oGCD abilities with very short cooldowns (CDs) (except Guren/Senei).

 **Key points of dealing damage as a Samurai:**